Spruce Up Your Space With an Easy DIY Clay Planter

 Break off a chunk of clay and roll it into a ball about the size of a golf ball (or larger if you want a larger cone).

-Pro Tip: Sure, your planter is technically going to be attached to the backing board with glue BUT that doesn’t mean you can’t add in a nail for a more industrial look.
+shaped planter Pro Tip: Sure, your planter is technically going to be attached to the backing board with glue, BUT that doesn’t mean you can’t add in a nail for a more industrial look.
 If you’re pro nail, poke a hole in the top of your planter now, using the end of paint brush, an old knitting needle or whatever you have on hand.

 4. Attach the Cone

 Once your cone is baked and cooled, it’s time to get it on that board.
-Glue your cone into place (remember to pay attention to which end has the hanging hook — and upside down planter isn’t really a planter…) and let the glue cure.
+Glue your cone into place (remember to pay attention to which end has the hanging hook — an upside-down planter isn’t really a planter…) and let the glue cure.

 Customize It!